christianwach/bp-xprofile-wp-user-sync/README.md

-BP XProfile WordPress User Sync
+BP xProfile WordPress User Sync
 ===============================

-The *BP XProfile WordPress User Sync* plugin is useful when you have a BuddyPress network in which you want users to enter values for *First Name* and *Last Name* rather than rely on the more freeform default *Name* field that BuddyPress provides.
+The *BP xProfile WordPress User Sync* plugin is useful when you have a BuddyPress network in which you want users to enter values for *First Name* and *Last Name* rather than rely on the more freeform default *Name* field that BuddyPress provides.

-The plugin replaces the default BuddyPress XProfile *Name* field with two fields called (surprisingly) *First Name* and *Last Name*.
-These field values are kept in sync with the corresponding WordPress user profile fields as well as the BuddyPress XProfile *Name* field itself.
+The plugin replaces the default BuddyPress xProfile *Name* field with two fields called (surprisingly) *First Name* and *Last Name*.
+These field values are kept in sync with the corresponding WordPress user profile fields as well as the BuddyPress xProfile *Name* field itself.

-It has further compatibility with WP FB AutoConnect Premium logins, so that - like BuddyPress - a WordPress user's nickname and display name are also updated when their XProfile is updated.
+It has further compatibility with WP FB AutoConnect Premium logins, so that - like BuddyPress - a WordPress user's nickname and display name are also updated when their xProfile is updated.

 If you're a developer, I'd welcome your contributions.
 If not, it's probably better to install this plugin from the [WordPress Plugin Directory](http://wordpress.org/plugins/bp-xprofile-wp-user-sync/).